 - Language & Culture

 Students will take courses at the program center and partner institutions such as University of Montpellier and University Paul Valery.
 Students can choose from courses in the humanities, studio art, social sciences, psychology, business and economics.
 Internships or Community Engagement opportunities are available to all students regardless of language skills.
-The resident staff provides on-site support, including organizing housing with families, an intensive orientation session, and cultural activities and excursions throughout the semester.
+The resident staff provides on-site support, including organizing housing, an intensive orientation session, and cultural activities and excursions throughout the semester.

 Students must have a minimum GPA of 2.750.
 Students planning to do the Language & Culture track should, at a minimum, be enrolled in or have completed WLF 208 Communicating in French II prior to the start of the program.